Projects

 Audiom

 Audiom is a tool that allows blind and visually impaired individuals to view maps completely in audio.
 It is a web component and can be embedded into any webpage, similar to Google Maps.
-It allows non-visual access to route, landmark, and survey knowledge, which is the critical information needed for navigation.
+It allows non-visual use of route, landmark, and survey knowledge, which is the critical information needed for navigation.

 Tracking a target in depth with central field loss